Pewejekubam/qbd-to-gnucash/README.md

 # QuickBooks to GnuCash Converter

-This project converts QuickBooks IIF files into GnuCash-compatible CSV files.
+This project converts QuickBooks IIF files into GnuCash-compatible CSV files and generates formatted HTML files for manual data entry of Sales Tax Codes and Payment Terms.
 It uses modular JSON mappings to map QuickBooks account types to GnuCash-compatible hierarchies and attributes.

 ## Features